Walibu/locafi/README.md

-Use loco if you know howto ...
+Use locafi if you know howto ...
 (BuerkiGiger)